Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/README.md

 ![image](https://github.com/Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/blob/main/musicCSV.JPG)

-As we count how many times each unique music note is used, the output will be as below:
+As we count how many times each unique music note is used, the output will be:

 Pitch 67 : 1

 Pitch 55 : 1

 Learning Goals